ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/bug-triage/index.md

                 people often leave out steps without realizing it because something is obvious to them.
     *   If it would be helpful, ask for a screenshot of the bug.
-    *   If you can edit bugs: Add the Needs-Feedback label.
+    *   If you can edit bugs: Add the [Needs-Feedback hotlist](https://g-issues.chromium.org/issues?q=hotlistid:5433459%20status:open).

 ## Cleaning up old bugs